Cynthia Carbone, MEd, MSN, RN

 En Español (PDF)

-Menstrual Equity and Feminine Hygiene Products: HPS ensures that tampons and pads are available to all students in middle and high school health offices.
+Menstrual Equity and Feminine Hygiene Products: HPS ensures that tampons and pads are available to all students in school health offices districtwide.
 In this way, students are provided with feminine hygiene options privately and respectfully.
 Both tampons and pads are available to students free of charge.

 Protecting Children from Extreme Temperatures: Both extreme heat and extreme cold can cause illness or injuries.
 If you believe your child has been exposed to extreme temperatures, watch for symptoms, and consult your health care provider as needed.